dunstontc/learn-go/code/Kernighan/tgpl/notes/exercises.md

 - **Exercise 12.11**: Write the corresponding `Pack` function.
 Given a struct value, `Pack` should return a URL incorporating the parameter values from the struct.
 - **Exercise 12.12**: Extend the field tag notation to express parameter validity requirements.
 For example, a string might need to be a valid email address or credit-card number, and an integer might need to be a valid US ZIP code.
 Modify `Unpack` to check these requirements.
 - **Exercise 12.13**: Modify the S-expression encoder (§12.4) and decoder (§12.6) so that they honor the `sexpr:"..."` field tag in a similar manner to `encoding/json` (§4.5).

+## Chapter 13
+- **Exercise 13.1**: Define a deep comparison function that considers numbers (of any type) equal if they differ by less than one part in a billion.
+- **Exercise 13.2**: Write a function that reports whether its argument is a cyclic data structure.
+- **Exercise 13.3**: Use `sync.Mutex` to make `bzip2.writer` safe for concurrent use by multiple goroutines.
+- **Exercise 13.4**: Depending on C libraries has its drawbacks.
+Provide an alternative pure-Go implementation of `bzip.NewWriter` that uses the `os/exec` package to run `/bin/bzip2` as a subprocess.